aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 ---

 I am a visiting scholar at the Department of Political Science of the University of Houston.
 In October 2019 I will be joining the Department of Politics and International Relations at the University of Oxford as a Doctoral Student.
-My research interests include
+My research interests include .
+My regional focus is North Africa and the Middle East.

 I have been born and raised in the beatiful city Alexandria, Egypt.
 I am a former professional swimmer for the Egyptian Swimming National Team.
 I still come up with what I believe to be my best ideas when I am doing labs in the pool.
+I love reading about Islamic Art and Architecture.